 Ceramides are a class of fatty acids called lipids.
-They’re naturally found in skin cells and make up about 50 percent of the outer layer of skin (epidermis).
+They’re naturally found in skin cells and make up about

 While ceramides are noted for their role in brain and nervous system development, they’ve gained a lot of interest in the skin care world for their potential skin health benefits.
 Other cosmetic uses include shampoos, deodorants, and makeup.